-When you need a break from refreshing your various news feeds in anticipation of Joe Biden's inauguration, turn to our picks for online events happening this week (plus an extra day for MLK Day!), from a reading with Amber Ruffin and Lacey Lamar Past Event Like List to the start of Nikkita Oliver's 15-week course on abolition Past Event Like List , and from Major Biden’s Virtual Indoguration Party Past Event Like List to the Seattle MLK Jr. Coalition's week of MLK Day workshops Past Event Like List .
+When you need a break from refreshing your various news feeds in anticipation of Joe Biden's inauguration, turn to our picks for online events happening this week (plus an extra day for MLK Day!), from a reading with Amber Ruffin and Lacey Lamar Past Event List to the start of Nikkita Oliver's 15-week course on abolition Past Event List , and from Major Biden’s Virtual Indoguration Party Past Event List to the Seattle MLK Jr. Coalition's week of MLK Day workshops Past Event List .
 Plus, check out our StreamLocal events hub and stay tuned for a roundup of the best socially distanced things to do this weekend.

 Jump to: Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday | MLK Day | Multi-Day